 To see the logs while running the tests, use logdebug or loginfo.
+Additionally, you can use pretty for an easier to read logging system.
 As expected, logdebug will print every log record with level which is higher or equal to DEBUG (DEBUG, INFO, WARNING, ERROR, CRITICAL), whereas loginfo will print every log record with level which is higher or equal to INFO (INFO, WARNING, ERROR, CRITICAL).